 Upscaling and downscaling are both part of the politics of scale, a tactic that involves making a problem seem big or little.
 Harrison notes that many environmentalists advocate a local approach.
 “The local,’” she writes, “is commonly touted as the space in which people can most directly voice their concerns and effect political change, due to local officials’ proximity to constituents and familiarity with local issues.”
 This case, though, suggests that justice isn’t one size fits all.

 If you’d like to know more the struggle for environmental justice in the San Joaquin Valley, sociologist Tracy Perkins has started a website, called Voices from the Valley.
 You can also check out Remembering Teresa for more on pesticide drift.
-Cross-posted at Pacific Standard.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Cross-posted at Pacific Standard.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.